-Milwaukee Sheriff Clarke rejects Homeland Security position
+Milwaukee County sheriff not joining DHS, after all

 MILWAUKEE (AP) — The Department of Homeland Security says Milwaukee County Sheriff David Clarke is no longer a candidate for a position in the agency.

-The conservative firebrand said last month he was taking a job as an assistant secretary at the DHS.
-But Craig Peterson, a political adviser to Clarke, said in a statement that the sheriff notified DHS Secretary John Kelly late Friday that he “had rescinded his acceptance of the agency’s offer” to join DHS.
+The conservative firebrand said last month he was taking a job as an assistant secretary at the DHS, but the agency declined to confirm the appointment, saying it announces such senior appointments once the DHS secretary makes them official.

-Clarke is known for his vocal support of President Donald Trump.
-The tough-talking sheriff says he “believes his skills could be better utilized to promote the President’s agenda in a more aggressive role.”
+Craig Peterson, a political adviser to Clarke, said in a statement that the sheriff notified DHS Secretary John Kelly late Friday that he “had rescinded his acceptance of the agency’s offer” to join the department.
+The Washington Post first reported on Clarke’s decision.

-A DHS spokesman said by email Sunday that Clarke is no longer being considered for a position within DHS, though the agency had never confirmed Clarke’s appointment.
+The tough-talking Clarke, who is known for his provocative social media presence, is an outspoken supporter of President Donald Trump.
+According to Peterson’s statement, Clarke said he “is 100 percent committed” to Trump’s success and that he “believes his skills could be better utilized to promote the President’s agenda in a more aggressive role.”

 Most Read Stories